 Google Tag Manager is a free tag management platform that simplifies the process of implementing and managing tags.

-Without tag manager, you would have to hard-code multiple individual snippets of code into the HTML of your blog.
+Without tag manager, you would have to hard-code multiple individual tags into the HTML of your blog.
 Which, is not something that you want to be doing unless you are a developer.

 Adding and editing code snippets can get messy, and if you make a mistake, you can break the functions of your blog.